The JD Doyle Archives

 On YouTube I have a growing number of videos

-and some songs I uploaded because they were
+of varying content...almost 100....some Houston LGBT history and some songs I uploaded because they were not on the net yet

 And there's also my activity on Facebook.
 I normally do 15 or so posts per day towards my Gay Agenda: To entertain and educate about our culture....this could be showing the covers of old LGBT publications, bar ads (mostly from Houston), vintage photos of (perhaps) gay & lesbian couples, book covers, music information, cartoons, etc etc etc, and more etc.